 However, a key question for business owners is whether every business metric that can be measured is important for achieving organizational goals?
 Not necessarily.
 While a business metric is a useful measure, achieving organizational (or business) goals is a measure of pairing it with Key Performance Indicator (or KPI).

-So, how do KPIs differ from business metrics and why it is important for you to understand the difference?
+So, how do KPIs differ from business metrics and why you need to understand the difference?

 What is a Business Metric?

 In simple terms, a business metric is any measurable component of your business.
-A business metric can either be a count (example, number of website visitors) or a calculated value (example, the click-through-rate or CTR).
+A business metric can either be a count (example, number of website visitors) or calculated value (for example, the click-through-rate or CTR).